-General Information 23
+General Information2 1

-Year 2 Practicum Activities 25
+Year 2 Practicum Activities 2 22

-Year 3 Practicum Activities 28
+Year 3 Practicum Activities2 25

-Process for Working with Marginal Students 30
+Process for Working with Marginal Students 2 9

-years 2 and 3
+Expectations and Evaluations Years 2 and 3

-valuation of the student is an important and sometimes difficult task faced by those working with the practicum.
+Evaluation of the student is an important and sometimes difficult task faced by those working with the practicum.
 Evaluation must serve two rather distinct functions.

 To deal with these functions a number of forms and assessment techniques are available.
 Formative, verbal evaluation is continuous through the teaching practicum and should be used to guide the student towards consistent professional growth.
 The School Practicum evaluation form that is filled out by Cooperating Teachers is the summative, written form of evaluation.
 The summative component of this form will provide a basis for grading, reference for employment, and a final report on the student's progress.